Public Healthcare & Services in Finland

 Expat Finland's Social Security page details:

-Citizens of the EU, Iceland, Liechtenstein, Norway or Switzerland are entitled to public healthcare upon provision of a European Health Insurance Card.
+Citizens of the EU, Iceland, Liechtenstein, Norway or Switzerland are entitled to public healthcare upon provision of a European Health Insurance Card (EHIC).

 If you are not from the European Union it is important to obtain travel insurance before visiting Finland, allowing you to use private healthcare services.
 European Union citizens can also obtain travel insurance if they prefer to use private services.

-Prior to travelling to other EU or EEA countries, citizens should obtain the European Health Insurance Card (EHIC) from their country's national health insurance provider.
-The EHIC is free, and allows the holder access to state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein, Norway and Switzerland, under the same conditions and at the same cost as permanent residents.
+Prior to travelling to other EU or EEA countries, eligible applicants should obtain the European Health Insurance Card (EHIC) from their country's national health insurance provider.
+The EHIC is free, and allows the holder access to state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and Switzerland, under the same conditions and at the same cost as permanent residents.

 Important - The European Health Insurance Card